-One of the important components of leasing operation and calculation is residual value.
+One of the important components of leasing operation and calculation is the residual value.
 It is the future value of a commodity or a good in monetary terms.
 It is an absolute value and sometimes indicated as a percentage of the first or initial price when the commodity or good was first bought.

-The residual value is also termed as the scrap value or salvage value of an asset at the end of its life.
+The residual value is also termed as the scrap or salvage value of an asset at the end of its life.
 This amount is the representation of value that the owner of the asset can expect to get in the future when the asset is disposed of.
 It is considered an important concept of leasing.

 Residual Value: Meaning and explanation

 The term residual value has different meanings in different industries.
 For example, in the case of accounting, the residual value is equity of the owner which is taken as the remaining assets reducing the liabilities.

 In the case of investment valuations, the residual value is obtained by reducing the capital cost from profit and it can be used for the calculation of depreciation value.
 In order to obtain the residual value of an asset, you must reduce the estimated cost which may be required for disposal of the asset.

 For example, you lease a google pixel 4xl today at a value of $ 999.
 After using the phone for 3 years, the value of the phone goes down to $ 499.
 To dispose of the phone, an additional $ 99 would be required.
 Hence the final residual price would be $ 400.

 Consider that you lease a property for the next 5 years and then the residual value of the property is the value after the completion of 5 years.
 Banks play an important role in determining the value of the leased property.

 The resident value concept is used in order to calculate the depreciation value of an asset.
 Because this value is the final value of an asset, it is required to be subtracted or reduced from the purchase amount in order to arrive at a final amount which is the disposal value or depreciation amount.
 This amount is then divided by the useful life of the asset in years in order to get the annual depreciation charge for every year of the asset.